ansys/pyscadeone/doc/source/user_guide/modeler.rst

 The model content represents the structure of the Swan program, starting with the declarations: types, constants, groups, sensors, operators, and signatures.

-For an operator or a signature, one can access to the input and output flows and to the body for operator.
-Then, from the body, one can access to the content of diagrams, equations, etc.
+For an operator or a signature, one can access the input and output flows and to the body for operator.
+Then, from the body, one can access the content of diagrams, equations, etc.

 All Swan language constructs are represented by classes from the :py:mod:`ansys.scadeone.core.swan` module.
 The section :ref:`ref_swan_api` describes